Cataclysmic Variable Research

 Cataclysmic variables (CVs) are close interacting binary star systems in which mass typically flows from a low-mass main-sequence secondary star to a white dwarf star.
 These pages give a brief overview of the work we're doing.
 Originally we were going to include a full site devoted to discussion of all things CV, but that would duplicate (poorly) what is already available online (Wikipedia,CVCatCV Beginner's GuideNASA HEASARC E/PO), and in the well-written and comprehensive books by Brian Warner and Coel Hellier (both are must-reads, but the latter is more accessible to the non-specialist).
 No CVs have been directly imaged - they're much to small and distant - but Mark Garlick is an artist who's created some amazing conceptions of CVs and related objects (see image at right).

 We model CVs using the method of smoothed particle hydrodynamics (SPH), a Lagrangian numerical fluid dynamics method.
-See our publications for details, and see the visualization page for animations of CV superhumps.
+You can download the Fortran source code for our DiskSim at ascl.net/1811.013.
+See the visualization page for animations of CV superhumps.